 Over 1000 hotels or apartments in Dubrovnik range from low budget up to the highly luxurious.
 Those that are closest to the Old Town are always the most desirable and pricey.

-Hotel Excelsior is one example of a 5 star hotel in Dubrovnik that is just 5 minutes walk from the Old Town, while The Pucic Palace is right in the Old Town itself.
-It is set within an 18th century Baroque palace.
+Hotel Excelsior is one example of a 5-star hotel in Dubrovnik that is just 5 minutes walk from the Old Town, while The Pucic Palace is right in the Old Town, set within the 18th-century Baroque palace.

-Hotel Dubrovnik Palace is an other five star hotel situated at the Lapad Peninsula just outside town with a private beach and a scuba diving center.
+Hotel Dubrovnik Palace is another five-star hotel situated at the Lapad Peninsula just outside town with a private beach and a scuba diving centre.

 Dubrovnik weather and climate

-Dubrovnik is somewhere in between a Mediterranean and a humid subtropical climate because while it is hot and sunny the summers do experience more rainfall than most Med cities.
+Dubrovnik is somewhere between the Mediterranean and a humid subtropical climate because while it is hot and sunny, the summers do experience more rainfall than most Med cities.

-July and August are the driest months of the year so visiting at this time is recommended, but still, pack an umbrella or light jacket just in case you’re caught in a shower.
+July and August are the driest months of the year, so visiting at this time is recommended.

 Still, Dubrovnik benefits from over 2,500 hours of sunshine per year which is impressive!